viktorsapozhok/viktorsapozhok.github.io/_posts/2020-06-10-mongo-tutorial.md

 ---
 layout: post
-title: "Getting started with MongoDB.
-How to implement connect, mongoimport and CRUD operations using mongo shell."
+title: Getting started with MongoDB.
+How to implement connect, mongoimport and CRUD operations using mongo shell.
 slug: mongo-shell-tutorial
-meta: "How to implement connect, mongoimport and CRUD operations using mongo shell."
+description: How to implement connect, mongoimport and CRUD operations using mongo shell.
+keywords: mongo mongodb mongoimport
 ---

 The mongo shell is an interactive JavaScript interface to MongoDB.